egecan12/security-platform/README.md

 The platform includes interactive challenges and assessments to evaluate the user's understanding of security concepts.

+---

 ## Features

 - **User Authentication:** Secure login and registration system.
 - **Interactive Challenges:** Tasks to strengthen cybersecurity awareness.
 - **Simulations:** Tests for identifying phishing scams and weak passwords.
 - **Dynamic Feedback:** Instant feedback and scoring.
-- **Responsive UI:** Improved user experience with engaging and informative layouts.
+- **Responsive UI:** Engaging and informative layouts for a better user experience.

 ---